Cheezmeister/www.luchenlabs.com/projects/cheezus/index.markdown

 jumping, adventuring, transforming cheez.
 The rest of the design came together haphazardly but remarkably well for a pile of satirical nonsense.
-Day by day, I chiseled out the engine - an awful, unmaintainable, memory-leaking mess, but a complete and custom engine - hunted down bugs, tested each level relentlessly, and finally used some recent Music Theory knowledge to sequence background music.
+Day by day, I chiseled out the engine - an awful, unmaintainable, memory-leaking mess, but a complete custom engine - hunted down bugs, tested each level relentlessly, and finally used some recent Music Theory knowledge to sequence background music.
 By the end of the summer, I had a game I was proud of, and that people even seemed to like!